tthecoder15/T2A2-API-Webserver/README.md

 ### This should focus on the database design BEFORE coding has begun, eg. during the project planning or design phase

 ![ERD Diagram](docs/API-ERD-V1.0.png)
-The ERD Diagram for this API, created using Crow's Foot Notation (Abba, 2022).
+The initial ERD Diagram designed for the Childtracker API, created using Crow's Foot Notation (Abba, 2022).
 The entities recorded in the API's database are Users, Children, Comments, Teachers, Contacts, Groups and Attendances.

 ![Updated ERD Diagram](docs/API-ERD-V1.1.png)
-Updated diagram to include "comment_edited" and "date_edited" value.
+An updated diagram to include "comment_edited" and "date_edited" values.
+Useful for tracking if a comment was edited.

 Users are the central entity in the database as they grant parents, admin and teachers the ability to interact with the API.
 The User table's primary key is an ID and each instance also stores an email, password, first name and two booleans describing the type of account.
 Only the user's first name is stored in an effort to preserve privacy.
-The first name is required to identify a user's comment.
-When interacting with the API, users must first log in and receive a JWT which will then grant them access to different route functionality based on their admin and teacher status.

-Before normalisation, Users would store child_ids, contact_ids and comment_ids as a single user is responsible for creating these values.
-These values are, instead, linked via foreign key.
+Before normalisation, Users would store child instances and their associated data, a user's registered contacts and any comments that a user posts.
+In this normalised ERD, these values are, instead, linked to the user as a foreign key.

 Children are the next most prominent entity that is tracked and child tuples take their registering user's user_id as a foreign key.
 A user can register as many children as neccessary so it is a one-to-many relationship.
 Child tuples contain their first name and last name as well.
 Because children must be registered by their parents, teacher users cannot register children.

-Without normalisation, a child instance would contain their listed contacts, however, because multiple children from the same family can share a contact, it makes sense to register contacts separately and link the two entities in a join table.
-Similarly, comments are about children so in a non-normalised table, this data would be stored with a child.
+Without normalisation, a child instance would contain their listed contacts, however, because multiple children from the same family can share a contact, it makes sense to register contacts separately and link the two entities in a separate join table.
+Similarly, a non-normalised ERD would store a child's groups in the child table.
+However, like contacts, multiple children can each attend the same class.
+Therefore, separating groups into a distinct table allows for more efficient normalisation.
+In addition, comments are about children so in a non-normalised ERD, comments would be stored in the child table.
 Instead, tracking comments independently allows increased functionality and less duplication.

-Comments are tuples that take a user_id and a child_id as foreign keys.
+Comments are tuples that take a "user_id" and a "child_id" as foreign keys.
 The user_id links the user who is writing the comment with the message whilst the child_id links the comment to its subject, an individual child.
 Teachers and non-teachers can make comments but, parents can only read and write comments about children they have registered.
 Comments track the date they were created as well as an urgency rating.
 The urgency rating is chosen from "urgent", "positive" and "neutral".
-The urgency rating is included to allow for increased front end posibilities such as a user automatically receiving emails or notifications containing urgent comments.
+The urgency rating is included to allow for increased front-end posibilities such as a user automatically receiving emails or notifications containing urgent comments.

 Contacts are registered by parents and linked to the user that registered them.
 Contacts are entered with a name, a phone number, an optional email address and an emergency contact boolean.
-The emergency contact boolean allows emergency requests to skip a contact if they are not designated as appropriate for certain messages.
-For example, a child's grandparent may be their contact for pick-up information but a parent may want behavioural-based communications to be sent directly to themselves.
-In these circumstances, teachers or admin can access the appropriate contacts that have been designated by a user.
+The emergency contact boolean allows a teacher to know that they should go directly to the parent if they urgently need to get in touch.
+For example, a child's grandparent may be their contact for pick-up but a parent may want behavioural-based communications to be sent directly to themselves.
+In these circumstances, teachers or admin can access the user's contacts and look for an appropriate contact as designated by a user.

 The Teachers table records a teacher's first name and their email.
+Teacher's are distinct from the group's they are registered with as one teacher may teach multiple classes.
+This allows for better normalisation.

 Groups are entities that describe the information of a class or lesson.
-Groups require one or more teacher_id values and contain the name of a group and the day it gathers.
-The day data being stored in groups allows for groups that share the same name meeting on different days of the week as well as describing altered groups based on the day such as a 3-year-old class being merged with a 4-year-old class only on Thursdays.
+Groups require one teacher_id value and contain the name of the group and the day it gathers.
+The day data being stored in group instances allows for groups that share the same name meeting on different days of the week.
 Knowing their child's group allows a parent to access contact information for the teachers that are responsible for the group.

-Attendances describe the days that a child attends child care, what group they are in and who their contact is for that day.
+Attendances describe the a child who attends the childcare service, what group they are in and who their contact is for that day.
 Attendances take a child_id, group_id and contact_id as foreign keys.
-Attendances link all of this information so that a parent can specify different contacts for their children on different days.
-From the teacher's side, they can make API requests for the child's contact information on a given day.
+From a teacher account, a user can make API requests to find a child's contact information on a given day.
 Attendances are a join table created to enforce data normalisation.
 Attendance data could be noted in a child's tuple but it is not a complete piece of information without including the group that the child is a part of, something that would be recorded many times across children.
 For this reason, their attendance must be linked with a group_id that links the name of the group, its teacher and what day the group meets.
 All of this data, in combination with a designated contact for a particular day, uniquely describes which child attends what group on which day as well as who their primary contact is for that attendance.

 ### References